-In December 2002, Malaysian Centre for Geospatial Data Infrastructure (MaCGDI) was established under the Ministry of Natural Resources and Environment (NRE) to replace the Secretariat for National Infrastructure for Land Information System (NaLIS).
+In December 2002, Malaysian Centre for Geospatial Data Infrastructure (MaCGDI) was established under the Ministry of Water, Land and Natural Resources (KATS) to replace the Secretariat for National Infrastructure for Land Information System (NaLIS).
 MaCGDI is a centre established by the government to manage and promote the development of Malaysia Geospatial Data Infrastructure (MyGDI) as the National Spatial Data Infrastructure (NSDI).
 MaCGDI is also responsible for coordinating access and delivery of the geospatial information held by all government agencies.
 The main role of the centre is to continuously make available and accessible current and accurate geospatial data that promotes a sustainable living environment, economic growth and social progress for public.

 To provide mechanism/infrastructure in supporting the usage and sharing of current, accurate and reliable geospatial information among agencies by employing the latest geospatial technologies; and